rotators/Fo1in2/Tools/ModdersPack/scripting/hookscripts.md

-int     arg9  - Number of bullets actually hit the target (1 for melee attacks) int     arg10 - The amount of knockback to the target int     arg11 - Attack Type (see ATKTYPE_* constants) mixed   arg12 - computed attack data (see C_ATTACK_* for offsets and use get/set_object_data functions to get/set the data)
+int     arg9  - Number of bullets actually hit the target (1 for melee attacks) int     arg10 - The amount of knockback to the target int     arg11 - Attack Type (see ATKTYPE_* constants) mixed   arg12 - Computed attack data (see C_ATTACK_* for offsets and use get/set_object_data functions to get/set the data)

 int     ret0 - The damage to the target int     ret1 - The damage to the attacker